alem-01/alem_public/subjects/flutter_piscine/student/README.md

 ### **Exercise**

-Make a class `Student` that extends from class `Person` that you have previously created.
+Make a class `Student` that extends class `Person` that you have previously created.

 Its fields: